nelsbrock/fingerprunk/README.md

 ### How long does it take?

-On my machine with an AMD Ryzen 7 5800X Processor, Fingerprunk is able to generate and check about 43300 keys per second.
+On my machine with an AMD Ryzen 7 5800X processor, Fingerprunk is able to generate and check about 43300 keys per second.
 This means that for finding a fingerprint with a string of *n* specific hexadecimal digits at a specific place, I could expect the following runtimes until finding the first key: